 Niku ga taberarenai

 In the case of the particle wa [は], we will rarely need to use it together with a specific verb.
 We will only use it in sentences where there are no objects and the subject is performing the action.
 In these cases, we can think that は can express contrast.
-Therefore, we must decide between wa and ga according to the objectives of each one.
+Thus, we must decide between wa and ga according to the objectives of each of them.

 Using を or が can change the meaning of the sentence

-Potential verbs using the particle が tend to focus on the noun, while using を the focus is on the entire sentence.
-This can drastically change what we're trying to say.
-Of course, there are countless other situations that we should be aware of about the correct use of particles, but I hope this little article has helped to understand a little.
+Potential verbs that use the particle が tend to focus on the noun, while using を shifts the focus to the entire sentence.
+This can drastically change what we are trying to say.
+Of course, there are countless other situations we must be attentive to regarding the correct use of particles, but I hope this small article has helped to understand a bit.

 We appreciate the comments and shares and recommend reading: